What to Eat After Tooth Extraction?

 After your tooth is removed, it’s important to eat a nutrient-dense diet.
 Yogurt with granola can help you get the nutrients that your body needs to heal and recover from surgery.

 To make yogurt, boil water in a pot on the stovetop until it boils vigorously.
-Pour milk into a glass container or bowl and place this over top of the boiling water in such a way that only half of it is submerged in water (this will prevent burning).
+Pour milk into a glass container or bowl and place it over the boiling water in such a way that only half of it is submerged in water (this will prevent burning).
 Cover with plastic wrap or aluminum foil held down with clips if necessary; let sit overnight at room temperature until thickened (about 10 hours).
 Stir well before eating!

 Eat soft food for a few days after your tooth is removed.

 After a tooth is removed, it’s important to eat soft food for a few days.
-Do not chew on the side of your mouth where the tooth was removed and avoid hot, spicy, or acidic foods until you’ve seen your dentist for follow-up treatment.
+Do not chew on the side of your mouth where the tooth was removed, and avoid hot, spicy, or acidic foods until you’ve seen your dentist for follow-up treatment.

 Your dentist may prescribe medication to help relieve pain in addition to following these tips:

-- Eat soft foods that are easy on your mouth such as soup, yogurt smoothies with crushed ice cubes, or ice cream (avoid chewing gum).
-Avoid crunchy snacks like nuts or chips because they can further irritate your gums. * Drink plenty of water throughout each day so that you do not become dehydrated from bleeding during this time period.* Use ice packs wrapped in cloth towels applied directly over swollen areas several times throughout each day as needed until the swelling subsides.* Remove any food particles from the empty socket using clean fingers.* Don’t smoke cigarettes while recovering from an extraction procedure — smoking increases bleeding by constricting blood vessels which reduces circulation within tissues surrounding them causing them not only slower healing times but also increases risk factors related both tooth loss itself due to the inability to replace lost tissue quickly enough prevent infection build up within bone structure which could result in permanent damage if left untreated long enough.”
+• Don’t smoke cigarettes while recovering from an extraction procedure—smoking increases bleeding by constricting blood vessels, which reduces circulation within tissues surrounding them, causing not only slower healing times but also increased risk factors related to tooth loss itself due to the inability to replace lost tissue quickly enough and prevent infection buildup within bone structure, which could result in permanent damage if left untreated long enough.”

 Conclusion